M-Alnuaimi/Line-Following-Robot-CSBP476-project-Group-5-/README.md

 2. Upload `main.ino` to the Arduino Uno using the Arduino IDE.
 3. Place the robot on a black-line track.
 4. Turn on the power and observe the robot follow the track autonomously.

----

-## License

-This project is for educational use.
-You are free to modify and distribute it under the MIT License.